samuelsson/samuelsson-homepage/content/posts/update-state-with-usereducer-synchronously.md

 Wrong!
 It would still be `Bobby` output on `state.firstName` even though we changed first name to Erik at the previous line.
 How strange 🤔

 The reason is that this is an asynchronous function that is returning a new state instead of mutating the existing one.
-So when we are logging to console, which is a side effetch, the new state actually hasn't been updated yet.
+So when we are logging to console, which is a side effect, the new state actually hasn't been updated yet.
 If we do another dispatch with a new name it will output `Erik` that time, it will always be one behind.

 A simple solution to this is using `useEffect` for whenever `state` is updated and put our logic in that function instead.